Abhith-S/Arweave-Bundlr-Storage/README.md

-## Basic example of using Bundlr + Arweave in a client-side JavaScript application
+## Basic example of using Bundlr + Arweave in a client-side JavaScript application to store files

 To run this project: